anthonyych4n/anthonyych4n/README.md

 # 💫 About Me:
-🔭 I’m currently working on two full-stack web apps!<br>👯 I’m looking to collaborate on any future projects related to full-stack or ml!<br>🌱 I’m working on my Javascript, Typescript, Python, and TailwindCss skills.<br>⚡ Fun fact: I love to play sports and do outdoor activities
+🔭 I’m currently working on two full-stack web apps!
+<br>👯 I’m looking to collaborate on any future projects related to full-stack or ml!
+<br>🌱 I’m working on my Javascript, Typescript, Python, and TailwindCss skills.
+<br>⚡ Fun fact: My favorite animal is the Capybara

 ## 🌐 Socials: